forfudan/MojoMiji/src/docs/move/common.md

     var b = 2
 ```

 Nevertheless, there is still some difference in the philosophy and behavior of variable declaration and assignment between Mojo and Python.
 For example, in Python, you can easily re-assign a variable to a new value with a different type.
 But in Mojo, you cannot do this.
 You can only re-assign a variable to a value with the same type.
-We will discuss this in detail in the later chapters ([variables](../basic/variables.md)).
+We will discuss this in detail in Chapter ([Variables](../basic/variables.md)).

 ::: info `let` keyword